 1. Stop the bleeding, if possible.
 When necessary, refer the patient for a specialist minimally invasive surgery (eg, endoscopy in the case of GI bleeding) or radiologic assessment for embolization.

 3. Collect blood samples for cross-matching.
 Request blood group typing if the group cannot be quickly and reliably established on the basis of medical records.
 Order and transfuse PRBCs.
 In patients with massive hemorrhages, do not wait for the results of the cross-matching and transfuse O Rh− blood before compatible blood arrives.
 If shock persists, do not allow for a hematocrit fall <30%.
-In patients with severe blood loss, supplement the PRBC transfusions with the administration of fresh frozen plasma (FFP) and consider platelet transfusion as well as administration of cryoprecipitate (as a reasonable example, supplement transfusion of >2 units of PRBCs with 1 unit of FFP for every 2 units of PRBCs and 1 unit of platelets for 5 units of PRBCs; in massive bleeding it is advised to supplement transfusions of PRBCs with FFP or fibrinogen from the beginning of treatment).
-In case of coagulopathy, consider FFP, cryoprecipitate, and platelet transfusions.
+In patients with severe blood loss, supplement the PRBC transfusions with the administration of fresh frozen plasma (FFP) and consider platelet transfusion as well as administration of fibrinogen concentrate or cryoprecipitate (as a reasonable example, supplement transfusion of >2 units of PRBCs with 1 unit of FFP for every 2 units of PRBCs; in massive bleeding it is advised to supplement transfusions of PRBCs with FFP or fibrinogen concentrate from the beginning of treatment).
+Platelets should be administered based on blood counts and targeted to a level at least >50×109/L. In case of coagulopathy consider more aggressive administration of FFP, fibrinogen concentrate, cryoprecipitate, and platelet transfusions.
 In massive bleeding that cannot be controlled by surgical procedures, blood transfusion, or tranexamic acid (see below), consider administration of recombinant factor VIIa concentrate as rescue treatment.

 4. Prevent and treat complications of massive bleeding and transfusion, including hypothermia, acidosis, and hypocalcemia (these impair blood coagulation).